-BJJ lineage refers to who trained you and how they are connected to the Gracie family, the founders of Brazilian Jiu-Jitsu.
+BJJ lineage refers to who awarded your BJJ belt and also shows how that belt can be traced back to the Gracie family, the founders of Brazilian Jiu-Jitsu.
 Lineage is a traditional concept in martial arts that illustrates loyalty to your teacher.
 In BJJ, it is a way to ensure that a person’s black belt is authentic.

 Tracing someone’s lineage may seem confusing if they have had multiple instructors along their BJJ journey.
 However, lineage always refers to the instructor who awarded you your black belt.
 In the case of Gordon Ryan who is a very talented American submission grappler, both John Danaher and Garry Tonon are his instructors, but it was Tonon that awarded him his black belt.

 Garry Tonon trained under Tom DeBlass, who trained under Ricardo Almeida.
 Almeida was Renzo Gracie’s very first black belt student.
 That being said, if Gordon Ryan was awarded his black belt by John Danaher, his belt would still hold authenticity because Danaher trained directly under Renzo Gracie.

 Why it’s Important to Verify BJJ Black Belt

 When you take a lesson from a black belt, you should be confident that you are receiving instruction from a knowledgeable qualified black belt.
 Unfortunately, this is not always the case.
 There are some people who will use the title of black belt without earning it simply to entice students to their dojo.

 One example of this was the case of Jay Queiroz, a supposed black belt teaching out of a small dojo in the US.
 Queiroz released some basic instructional videos on his website, which caught the attention of black belt Mike Palladino.